vinodnayak08/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-Recommending Movies using User Based and Item Based Collaborative filtering Model
+Recommending Movies to the customer using User Based and Item Based Collaborative Filtering Model